 To expand your reach, create referral networks with photographers who are like-minded and work with similar clients.
 This allows you to share clients with them when you are booked, and vice versa.
 Create these groups on your own, and be intentional in the photographers you reach out to.
 You can use Facebook groups, where the group can connect and you can share weddings you think will be perfect for your peers.
 As a result, those photographers will do the same for you.
 Referral networks allow you to gain more referrals for your business, but also to build genuine connections with photographers in the industry.

 Marketing is a great way to place your photography business in front of ideal clients to encourage bookings.
 How else can you increase the bookings for your business?
-Our free Guide: Secrets to Getting Booked in 2017, shares personal insights from 22 industry pros on what strategies work best for their business.
-Download it today!
+Download our Guide to Marketing to discover insights from top wedding photographers on techniques that work best!